duarteguilherme/congressbr/README.md

 ### Installation

 congressbr is not currently on CRAN, as the Chamber of Deputies API is under development and constantly changing.
-We are working on getting the package back to CRAN.

 Development versions can be installed with the devtools package: